LeMeteore/the-game/README.md

 # The Games

-## For people whol like to read code
+## For people who like to read code

 Start with the ``pics`` branch, try to find a way to the ``you-won`` tag.